 Furthermore, the current density due to free electrons is given as:

 And due to holes,

-Jn and Jp is the current density due to electrons and holes respectively,
+Jn and Jp are the current density due to electrons and holes, respectively,

 Hence, the overall current density due to both electrons and holes will be given as: